edible SOUTH SHORE & SOUTH COAST roots…

 Food is becoming a controversial topic with growing concern around the ingredients, sourcing, and chemicals used in production – what are your personal philosophies?

 I’m a locavore.
 I like to know where my food comes from.
 There is so much information out there about food sources it really hard to keep up with it, and I try – it’s my business and passion.
 I enjoy my food best when I know who made it or grew it.
 Somehow it enhances the meal and makes it more satisfying.

 What do you love about what you do?

 I love working with Michael Hart (my longtime boyfriend) on something that so many folks really enjoy.
 A reader recently told me she “adores eSS”.
-I love that something we’ve create is adored.
+I love that something we’ve created is adored.
 I love that what she really adores is reading about local food.
 Me too!

 As a local food pioneer, what goals do you have for your magazine?